lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 The document itself is divided into several logical sections forming **API Blueprint Document Structure**.

 ### 3.1.
 Sections [Sections]
-A section represents a logical unit of your API Blueprint.
-For example an API overview, resource definition or a resource discussion.
+A section represents logical units of your API Blueprint.
+For example an API overview, group of resources or a resource definition.
+Some sections might include subsections, for example a resource definition might contain resource URI parameters description as its subsection.

-Section are recognized by a **reserved section name** or an **URI template** in **Markdown header**.
-Only **atx-style** headers  (e.g. `# Header`) are considered.
+Sections are recognized by a **reserved section name** or an **URI template** in **Markdown header**

+Subsections are recognized by a **reserved (sub)section name** in a Markdown list item followed be newline.

-Each sections has strictly defined name, meaning and content.
+Each section and subsection has strictly defined name, meaning and content.
 Anything between a Section Markdown header and another such a header at the same level is considered to be a section.
 This implies you **must avoid** using reserved section names – **keywords** in other Markdown headers.
+The same applies to subsections.

 ### 3.2.
 Reserved Section Names [ReservedSectionNames]
-Reserved sections and their meanings in [API Blueprint Document Structure](DocumentStructure).
-Note that some section names can contain variable components such as identifiers or other modifiers.
-See relevant section's entry to find out more about how section name is built.

-Currently reserved keywords are:
+Reserved keywords are:

 * **Request**
 * **Response**